 8. Bank Name

 If you have any questions or concerns about a check, you can contact the bank that is listed on the check.

 9. Routing Number

-The ABA routing number is a nine-digit number assigned to your bank by the American Bankers Association.
-This indicates the bank through which the funds will be withdrawn.
+The routing number is a nine-digit number assigned to your bank.
+This number identifies the bank through which the funds will be withdrawn.

-You’ll also use your ABA routing number to set up direct deposit and recurring payments.
-Some banks will have more than one routing number depending on their size, so always make sure you’re using the correct routing number before setting up these types of payments.
+You’ll also use your routing number to set up direct deposit and recurring payments.
+Some banks will have more than one routing number, depending on their size, so always make sure you’re using the correct one before setting up these types of payments.

 10. Account Number

 11. Check Number

 The check number is used to identify the individual check.
 That set of numbers is located at the far right along the bottom of your checks.

 12. Bank’s Fractional Number

 The fractional number, usually placed toward the top right of your check, contains numbers that correspond with your bank, such as your routing number.
 Because these numbers are readily available elsewhere on the check, the fractional number isn’t widely used anymore.